-SATA Data cables are thin ribbon like cables with identical 7-pin connectors on each end.
+SATA Data cables are thin ribbon-like cables with identical 7-pin connectors on each end.
 SATA DATA cables are essentially used for transferring Data to and from the attached hard drives.

 SATA Data cables DO NOT carry power.
-The SATA Power cables are separate and they come from the Power Supply Unit.
+The SATA Power cables are separate and come from the Power Supply Unit.

-What are SATA Cables?
+What is SATA Cable?

 It should be that a SATA hard drive requires both a SATA DATA and SATA Power cable to operate.